polarities/spc2csv/README.md

 to use, you need to specify directory that contains multiple or single spc file as a variables. after that, call `get_spcFile` function with directory input.

+if you have an single spc file that specified as a variable, you able to call `convert_spc2csv()` fucntion directly.

-and, use `convert_spc2csv()` function to convert from spc file to csv file that can easily visualized with tools.
+finally, use `convert_spc2csv()` function to convert from spc file to csv file that can easily visualized with tools.

 ```python
 import spc2csv